-1: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Snapchatters (n=335) Q: How does AR impact your browsing and/or shopping experience?
-2: NielsenIQ Analysis, Augmented retail: The new consumer reality 3: 2016 Label Insight Transparency ROI Study via Inc.4: ARInsider Article, "Does AR Really Reduce eCommerce Returns?"
-The results are in
+1: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Snapchatters (n=379) Q: How does AR impact your browsing and/or shopping experience?
+2: NielsenIQ Analysis, Augmented retail: The new consumer reality ^{3: 2016} Label Insight Transparency ROI Study via Inc. The results are in AR interactions drive conversion

-AR interactions drive conversion The conversion rate of our lens product was very high with 62% of those who used AR lens ending up buying a product."
+The conversion rate of our lens product was very high with 62% of those who used AR lens ending up buying a product."

-Interacting with products that have AR experiences leads to a higher conversion rate, as individuals can better assess them and feel connected with brands.1
+Alice Bezirard-Fischer Communications Lead Interacting with products that have AR experiences leads to a higher conversion rate, as individuals can better assess them and feel connected with brands.1

+Snapchatters are

+44% more likely

+to purchase

+products through a

+brand's website than

+Non-Snapchatters.2

-Snapchatters are 22% more likely to purchase products through a brand's website than Non-Snapchatters2 1: Harvard Business Review Article, "How AR is Redefining Retail in the Pandemic" 2: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Snapchatters (n=200), Non-Snapchatters (n=162) Q: Sometimes brands will create AR experiences through an app camera (e.g., a big movie company makes an AR experience where the heroes of a movie are fighting next to you, or a restaurant provides you a lens/filter/effect that turns you into a hamburger).
-What impact, if any, does interacting with that AR experience have on your perception of that brand? | A: I am more likely to purchase their products through the brand's website
+1: Harvard Business Review_Article, "How AR is Redefining Retail in the Pandemic" 2: 2021 Global Deloitte Digital Study commissioned by Span Inc.

+2: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Snapchatters (n=260), Non-Snapchatters (n=167) Q: Sometimes brands will create AR experiences through an app camera (e.g., a big movie company makes an AR experience where the heroes of a movie are fighting next to you, or a restaurant provides you a lens/filter/effect that turns you into a hamburger).
+What impact, if any, does interacting with that AR experience have on your perception of that brand? | A: I am more likely to purchase their products through the brand's website AR connections drive revenue Consumers who view AR as a social activity are 46% more likely to purchase products from the brand.1